-In today’s post, you will find out the full explanation of why you see Error Code: DLG_FLAGS_INVALID_CA and how to get rid of this error.
+In today’s post, you will find out the full explanation of why you see Error Code: DLG_FLAGS_INVALID_CA, in modern web browsers like Chrome, Edge, Firefox, and others in Windows 11 and Windows 10 accompanied by the possible solutions to troubleshoot this error.

 The scariest part of this error message is the following lines that read:

 This means that someone is trying to fool you or steal any info you send to the server.
 You should close this site immediately

 After reading these lines, most of the users instantly close the websites.
 We have no doubt that the person reading this post right now also faced the same thing.

 The worst thing about this error code is that users don’t even have any idea why they are seeing the DLG_FLAGS_INVALID_CA error code.

 To help users, We decided to write this post and try our best to explain why users are seeing this mysterious error message and what are the possible solutions to get rid of this error message so that you can surf your favorite site fearlessly.